The Feel Good Manifesto - Part 3

 In any moment, we can go home to the breath.
 It does not matter where we just were, it does not matter how bad it was.
 We just drop all that and come back to the breath--and we are home free.”

-When elephants are walking in procession in India, their trainers sometimes give them bamboo sticks to carry in their trunks.
+When elephants walk in procession in India, their trainers sometimes give them bamboo sticks to carry in their trunks.
 This gives them a little something to occupy their minds and bodies so they are less inclined to restlessly swing their trunks, pick up objects, or mess with each other.

 In meditation, focusing on your breath (or the humming of the refrigerator, a candle flame, an imaginary wave lapping the shoreline with each breath, counting, repeating a mantra, etc.) can work similarly to help us settle, ground ourselves, and focus.